Supported tags and respective

 CMD in the Dockerfile, be sure to include

--g daemon off; to
+-g daemon off; in the

-Then, build with
+Then build the image with

-docker build -t custom-nginx . and run:
+docker build -t custom-nginx . and run it as follows:

 $ docker run --name my-custom-nginx-container -d custom-nginx

-using environment variables in nginx configuration
+Using environment variables in nginx configuration

 envsubst may be used as a workaround if you need to generate your nginx configuration dynamically before nginx starts.